pmalirz/cryptohub-console/README.md

 A command-line tool for crypto traders to:

-- Download trading history from Kraken exchange
+- Download trading history from Kraken and Binance exchanges
 - Fetch NBP (National Bank of Poland) exchange rates
 - Calculate tax-relevant transaction data
 - Export results to JSON and CSV formats